chicklightning/the_light_mod/README.txt

 Changelog
 =========
-v0.3.2 Greater Blessing/Curse recipes now create two of each Blessing/Curse. v0.3.1 Added recipes to create Greater Blessings and Curses. v0.3.0 Added Greater Blessings/Curses that can be combined with vanilla items to give them
+v0.4.0 Added a Blessed Quartz Sword and Cursed Obsidian Sword, now differentiated from Quartz and Obsidian Swords, which have normal sword recipes | Blessed and Cursed swords now have the recipes the previous regular Quartz and Obsidian swords had (using Greater Blessings and Curses) | Blessed and Cursed Swords now have special damage effects. v0.3.2 Greater Blessing/Curse recipes now create two of each Blessing/Curse. v0.3.1 Added recipes to create Greater Blessings and Curses. v0.3.0 Added Greater Blessings/Curses that can be combined with vanilla items to give them